 The Colorado Tourism Office (CTO) was created in 2000 to promote Colorado as a tourism destination.
 A board of directors oversees the CTO and is compromised of 15 individuals from hotel, restaurant, attraction and other tourism-related businesses as well as Colorado legislators.

 For a complete list of tax-related information:

 Colorado.com is the official tourism website for the State of Colorado.
-The CTO generously awarded a 2011 grant to the Telluride Tourism Board for online marketing initiatives.
+The CTO generously awarded a 2019 grant to the Telluride Tourism Board for a Connected TV (CTV) campaign.

 Small Business Development Centers

 The Colorado Small Business Development Center (SBDC) network is dedicated to helping small businesses throughout Colorado achieve their goals by providing free confidential counseling.
 The SBDC combines information and resources from federal, state and local governments with those of the private sector to meet the needs of the small business community.